 View course descriptions for

-DP 641–642 Private Lessons in Productions (1 each) Fall, Spring.
+DP 641–642 Private Lessons in Productions (1 each) Offered on campus: Fall, Spring.

 DP 644 Production Preparation (1) Offered on campus: Fall, Spring.
 The student will prepare all elements of the production related to costuming, makeup, stage design, lighting, and sound in preparation for the graduate production.

 DP 645 Performance Studio (3) Offered on campus: Fall, Spring.
 Prereq.: DP 521 and IS 520.
 Under the direction of the dramatics faculty, the student will adapt from a biblical character or Christian biography a monologue or monodrama for a public performance.